ksulima/Age_Detection_Convolutional_NN/README.md

 For my task I will use VGG16 network:

 <img src="images/vgg16.png" width="600">
-A visualization of the VGG architecture [source](https://bit.ly/2EqsArT)
+_A visualization of the VGG architecture, source (https://bit.ly/2EqsArT)_